chidinmav248-collab/Data_Structures/README.md

 B. Problem 2:
+1. Write a procedure, called dot_product which calculates in the variable ps, the dot(scalar) product of v1 and v2 (v1 and v2 are vectors of IR)
-1. Determine if $n$ pairs of vectors are orthogonal.
+2. Determine if $n$ pairs of vectors are orthogonal.
-2. Two vectors are orthogonal if their dot product equals 0.
+3. Two vectors are orthogonal if their dot product equals 0.

 Algorithm Explained: